Phi Beta Kappa Book Fund

-Again this year, the Chapter plans to support book purchases for interdisciplinary initiatives in the liberal arts and sciences.
-Applications for funds are invited from new or established interdisciplinary programs such as Oceanography, Justice Studies, or European Cultural Studies which need additional library resources.
-Applications should state contemplated book purchases and what particular aspects of the program are to be supported.
+This fund supports purchase of library materials for interdisciplinary initiatives in the liberal arts and sciences.
+Books, e-books, data sets or other one-time purchases will be considered.
+We invite applications from new or established interdisciplinary programs such as Justice Studies, the Marine School or the Sustainability Institute.
+Applications should specify recommended purchases and what particular aspects of the program will be supported.
 Please also indicate how many faculty and students are involved in the program each year.
-We are prepared to make one award of up to $400.
-Contact Susan Siggelakis (email@example.com or 862-1780)if you are interested in applying for funds.
+The maximum award is $500.
+Contact Dante Scala (Dante.Scala@unh.edu, 862-1519) if you are interested in applying for funds.

 Edmund G. Miller Award

 The Edmund G. Miller Award is given yearly at the Initiation Ceremony to the junior with the highest GPA who accepts membership in Phi Beta Kappa.

 The Edmund G. Miller Phi Beta Kappa Fund was established at the University of New Hampshire Foundation, Inc. through the generosity of Edmund G. Miller, Professor Emeritus of English.
 Dr. Miller was an active member of the Department of English from 1951 through 1987.
 Although his specialization is 19th century English literature, he is avidly interested in other eras, literatures, and arts.
 He remains profoundly committed to the principles of liberal education.
 Among his many activities at the University of New Hampshire, he was a founder and charter member of the UNH Phi Beta Kappa chapter, Beta of New Hampshire, founded in 1952.
 His strong interest in Phi Beta Kappa led to the creation of this fund.